 You might be thinking about your old car and what to do with it.
 You don't want it taking up space in your garage or driveway, but you're not sure trading it in for a new one is the best option.

-You may also wonder what to do with old car makes and models that will help make more money when you decide to sell or donate them.
+You may also wonder what to do with old car makes and models that will help make more money when you sell or donate them.
 You're not alone - many people have these same questions.
+We buy junk cars for cash, but here are other options.

 Options For Your Old Car